picoCTF/MHCI_2025/README.md

 ## TODO

+### FRONTEND

 - Finish the learning path flow.
     - Add in the next and prev buttons on the bottom left of the learning path detail page for navigating between modules.
+(In Progress)
-    - Add in a placeholder flag that allows us to test the challenge and learning path completion.
+    - ~~Add in a placeholder flag that allows us to test the challenge and learning path completion.~~
-    - Add in the challenge completion and learning path completion pages/modals.
+    - Add in the ~~challenge completion~~ and learning path completion pages/modals.
+(In Progress)
 - Fix the BadgeSVG component—it does not show the symbols that should appear inside of the badge at the moment.
 - Fix the sorting in the EventCard modal—it does not show and hide events in the modal according to the selected tags.
 - Add the D3 library for graphs and update the Activity, Challenge Completion, and Skill Distribution widgets on the profile page.